 Housed inside the Roman and Williams Guild, La Mercerie certainly doesn’t seem like a traditional restaurant.
-Everything in the restaurant—from the stylish chairs to the plate your oeuf à la coque is served on – is for sale.
+Everything inside – from the stylish chairs to the plate your oeuf à la coque is served on – is for sale.
 Grab a seat in the sun-drenched room or order a coffee and croissant at the kitchen counter to go.

-Ladurée is unquestionably famous for delicate, brightly colored macarons, but the French import hosts an immaculate tea room with a hidden outdoor patio at its SoHo location.
-Opt for a prix fixe breakfast boasting a mix of French pastries, coffee, and hot entrées, or order à la carte.
-The mini viennoiseries, like the rose croissant and pain au chocolat, systematically touch down on every table.
+Ladurée is unquestionably famous for its delicate, brightly colored macarons, but the French import hosts an immaculate tea room, complete with a hidden outdoor patio, at its SoHo location.
+Opt for a prix-fixe breakfast with a mix of French pastries, coffee and hot entrées, or order à la carte.
+The mini viennoiseries, such as the rose croissant and pain au chocolat, systematically touch down on every table.

 To round off your visit, book a stay at one of the best hotels near SoHo through Culture Trip.